$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Locating the disorder line

 \section{Locating the disorder line}

-The disorder line separates the commensurate from the incommensurate part of the disordered phase and it is characterized by a kink, frequently a minimum, in the correlation length \cite{garelRPAApproachDisorder1986garel,schollwockOnsetIncommensurabilityValencebondsolid1996}.
-Unfortunately, such a kink is not always sharp but smeared out, making a good estimate of detecting such a kink near impossible.
-We instead extract an estimate of the disorder line in a two step process, which we show in Fig. \ref{fig: disorder line}.
-Let us briefly illustrate it.
-In vicinity of the disorder line in the commensurate domain, there are two short range orders present in the correlation function; the top part has a smaller correlation length and shows incommensurate correlations while the bottom part reflects the actual order, for which we denote $\xi_\mathrm{top}$ and $\xi_\mathrm{bottom}$ as their respective correlation lengths (see Fig.\ref{fig: disorder line}(a)).
-We refer to this domain as the crossover region.
-In the cross-over region $\xi_\mathrm{top}$ and $\xi_\mathrm{bottom}$ most often differ while the in the incommensurate part there is no distinction between the top and bottom anymore and there is just a single correlation length.
+The disorder line separates the commensurate and incommensurate part of the disordered phase and it is characterized by a kink, frequently a minimum, in the correlation length \cite{garelRPAApproachDisorder1986garel,schollwockOnsetIncommensurabilityValencebondsolid1996}.
+Unfortunately, such a kink is not always sharp but often smeared out, making a good estimate of the location of a kink very hard.
+Therefore, we instead extract an estimate of the disorder line in a two step process, which we illustrate in Fig. \ref{fig: disorder line}.
+In vicinity of the disorder line in the commensurate domain, there are two short range orders present in the correlation function; the top part has a smaller correlation length and shows incommensurate correlations while the bottom part reflects the actual order.
+We denote their respective correlation lengths $\xi_\mathrm{top}$ and $\xi_\mathrm{bottom}$ (see Fig.\ref{fig: disorder line} (a)) and refer to this domain in the phase diagram as the crossover region.
+In this region $\xi_\mathrm{top}$ and $\xi_\mathrm{bottom}$ often differ while the in the incommensurate part there is no distinction between the two anymore and there is only a single correlation length.
 In other words, we associate the point where $\xi_\mathrm{top}$ terminates as the estimate of the disorder line, which we define as $\xi_\mathrm{top}=\xi_\mathrm{bottom}$.
-In Fig.\ref{fig: disorder line}(b) we show an example of this.
+We shown an example of this in Fig.\ref{fig: disorder line} (b).
 We note that this is merely an estimate and not the actual disorder line.
 However, this estimate is consistent with expectations since it approaches the multi-critical Ashkin-Teller point.
-We are not able to extract the disorder line near this point and leave it out of the data.
+We are not able to locate the disorder line near this point and leave it out of the data.
 For indicative purposes we do sketch a possible trajectory to the multi-critical Ashkin-Teller point as a dashed line (see Fig.\ref{fig:figure_1} and Fig.\ref{fig: phase diagrams t_p 0 and 2}(a))

-We locate the disorder for $N=599$ sites and calculate the correlation function with $n_i = | \rangle \langle | + | \rangle \langle | $.
-We observe that different operators can result in different estimates of the disorder line, although all of them terminate in the vicinity of the Ashkin-Teller point.
+We locate the disorder for $N=599$ sites and calculate the correlation function with the operator that measures the density of dimers on the legs $n_i = | \rangle \langle | + | \rangle \langle | $.
+We observe that different operators can result in different estimates of the disorder line, but all of them terminate in, or in vicinity of, the Ashkin-Teller point.